Baleen whale: Conservation and management

 Commercial whaling was historically important for the world economy.
 All species were exploited, and as one type's stock depleted, another type was targeted.
 The scale of whale harvesting decreased substantially through the 1960s as all whale stocks had been depleted, and practically stopped in 1988 after the International Whaling Commission placed a moratorium which banned whaling for commercial use.
-Several species that were commercially exploited have rebounded in numbers; for example, gray whales may be as numerous as they were prior to whaling, making it the first marine mammal to be taken off the endangered species list.
+Several species that were commercially exploited have rebounded; for example, gray whales may be as numerous as they were prior to whaling, making it the first marine mammal to be taken off the endangered species list.
 The Southern right whale was hunted to near extinction in the mid-to-late 20th century, with only a small (unknown) population around Antarctica.
 Because of international protection, the Southern right whale's population has been growing 7% annually since 1970.
 Conversely, the eastern stock of North Atlantic right whale was extirpated from much of its former range, which stretched from the coast of North Africa to the North Sea and Iceland; it is thought that the entire stock consists of only ten individuals, making the eastern stock functionally extinct.

 Baleen whales continue to be harvested.
 Only three nations take whales: Iceland, Norway, and Japan.
 All these nations are part of the IWC, with Norway and Iceland rejecting the moratorium and continuing commercial whaling.
 Japan, being part of the IWC, whales under the Scientific Permit stated in Article VIII in the Convention for the Regulation of Whaling, which allows the taking of whales for scientific research.
 Japan has had two main research programs: the Joint Aquatic Resources Permit Application (JARPA) and the Japanese Research Program in the North (JARPN).
 JARPN is focused in the North Pacific and JARPA around the Antarctic.
 JARPA mainly caught Antarctic minke whales, catching nearly 7,000; to a far lesser extent, they also caught fin whales.
 Animal-rights activist groups, such as the Greenpeace, object to Japan's scientific whaling, with some calling it a substitute for commercial whaling.
 In 2014, the International Court of Justice (the UN judicial branch) banned the taking of whales for any purpose in the Southern Ocean Whale Sanctuary; however, Japan refuses to stop whaling and has only promised to cut their annual catches by a third (around 300 whales per year).